dingzhen00/solo/README.md

 - register.html
   - The corresponding button name is __Registration__.Go to the user registration screen and register as a user, after registration you can perform the billing function, ordinary visitors cannot be billed
 - sign_in.html
+  - __Already created username: 111/password 111,You can also create your own account and password__.
   - The login page, with the corresponding button __Log in__, allows you to log in as a user and check out your orders once you have done so.
 - admin_login.html
+  - __Administrator account: admin111/password: admin111, if you need to access please enter this account password__
   - The corresponding button name is __Administrator Login__.Go to the admin login page, only admins can login
 - admin_in.html
   - The page after the administrator enters, showing the number of orders, order information and a chart of the total order quantity